Towards Better Use of Credit Reporting in Europe

 In today’s world, financial and technological innovations are changing the space of information and the increasing use of electronic commerce is creating new demand for credit data and its security.
-The proposal for data protection regulation adopted earlier this year by the Commission is therefore intended to provide a solid ground for functioning digital markets and protection for consumers.
+The proposal for data protection regulation adopted by the Commission is therefore intended to provide a solid ground for functioning digital markets and protection for consumers.
 This is likely to have significant implications for credit reporting, which is an essential element of facilitating responsible access to finance for consumers, one of the main concerns of the policy makers since the breakout of the financial crisis.

 Chair: Professor Dr. Dieter Steinbauer, former Executive Board Member of SCHUFA, an expert in the field of credit reporting systems.